thejefflarson/whisperer/README.md

     whisperer.jeffl.es/namespaces: "target,target2,missing"
 ```

 The label `whisperer.jeffl.es/sync` tells the operator to sync the secret to the comma separated namespaces in the annotation `whisperer.jeffl.es/namespaces`.
+(BTW, **whisperer** will complain about the `missing` namespace here, but if you create it, it'll eventually catch up, like in 300 seconds or so.
+That's a lot, but maybe that's on you for whispering to an imaginary friend?
+You do you.)

 There are a couple other niceties as well.
 You can delete a synced secret and it'll come right back:
 ```